-Romania: Hidroelectrica denies abuses in the energy market28.
-February 2017. / SEE Energy News
+Romania: Hidroelectrica denies abuses in the energy market, SEE Energy News

 Chairman of the Board of Directors of the Romanian electricity producer Hidroelectrica, Ovidiu Agliceru said that the company’s energy sales on the electricity exchange OPCOM were made at the market price and it did not abuse its dominant position since it acted at the request of the national energy dispatch center, in full compliance with the law.